 Now, some of these so-called “experts” will argue and say “but keto diets increase Growth Hormone”.
 Yes, maybe temporarily and they also increase prolactin, a female hormone.

 But GH does nothing unless it converts to IGF (insulin-like growth factor) and THAT requires insulin and thyroid, BOTH of which are low on a keto diet.

 Thus, the higher GH is worthless because it doesn’t convert much to the real muscle builder, IGF.

 And yes, the minute you add carbs back into your diet, you blow up and get fat because your body is not used to the sugar, your testosterone and thyroid levels are much lower and your stress hormone Cortisol is much higher.

 ALL things you don’t want.

-By the way, these negative effects are worse for women and they last longer as well.
-I really screws things up for women and it’s harder to fix things for them.
+By the way, these negative effects are worse for women, and they last longer as well.
+It really screws things up for women and it’s harder to fix things for them.

 So if you want to follow a keto diet, just do it short-term… no more than 2-3 weeks, and then go back to a higher carb diet.

 You don’t have to go to extremes to into shape and I think a keto diet is extreme.

 And if you’re going to get off of a keto diet, slowly add carbs back to your diet so you don’t “blow up”.
 It’ll give a chance for your hormones to slowly adjust without the shock and thus, the fat gain.